idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/crystal_plasticity/ComputeMultipleCrystalPlasticityStress.md

   \label{eqn:millerBravisHCPIndices}
   (HKIL) [uvtw]
 \end{equation}
 To compute the Schmid tensor from these slip direction and slip plane normals, the indices must first be transformed to the Cartesian coordinate system.
-Within the associated `ComputeMultipleCrystalPlasticityStress` implementation, this conversion uses the assumption that the a$_1$-axis, or the H index, align with the x-axis in the basal plane of the HCP crystal lattice.
+Within the associated `ComputeMultipleCrystalPlasticityStress` implementation, this conversion uses the assumption that the a$_1$-axis, or the H index, align with the x-axis in the basal plane of the HCP crystal lattice, see [xtalpl_hcp_basalplane_notation].
 The c-axis, the L index, is assumed to be paralled to the z-axis of the Cartesian system.

+!media tensor_mechanics/crystal_plasticity/HCP_basal_plane_diagram.png
+    id=xtalpl_hcp_basalplane_notation
+    caption=The convention used to transform the 4-index Miller-Bravis indices to the 3-index Cartesian system aligns the x-axis with the a$_1$-axis in the basal plane in this implementation. style=display:block;margin-left:auto;margin-right:auto;width:50%

 The slip plane directions are transformed to the Cartesian system with the matrix equation
 \begin{equation}